 You will be registered initially for the MA in Higher Education (180 credits).
 However, you can choose to step off at Postgraduate Certificate (60 credits) or the Postgraduate Diploma (120 credits) level.

 You can choose to study for a general MA in Higher Education or an MA in Higher Education with a specialist pathway.
 Specialist pathways are only available for the MA in Higher Education (not at the award of Diploma).
 If you decide a pathway is the right option for you, you will need to take 60 credits from the specialist modules and conduct research within the Research Dissertation module.
 The following are the three specialist pathways available:

 - Technology Enhanced Learning

 - Postgraduate Certificate: This is built around the compulsory module of Teaching in Your Own Discipline.
-You will choose three optional modules that help builds your own professional pathway and suits your needs.
+You will choose three optional modules that help build your own professional aims and suit your needs.

 - Postgraduate Diploma: This is based on your personal/professional development plan; you will choose three further modules that fulfil your personal and professional aims and which strengthens your activities, knowledge and professional values in your career.
-You will also do the compulsory module of Researching in Higher Education, which aims to help you to start thinking about how to investigate and explore issues that intrigues and challenges you in the Higher Education landscape.
+You will also do the compulsory module of Researching in Higher Education, which aims to help you start thinking about how to investigate and explore issues that intrigue and challenge you in higher education.

 - Masters: For the MA, you will have to conduct a piece of independent research as part of the compulsory Research Dissertation module.
 This allows you to investigate an issue that you have personally selected that will contribute to your growing understanding of your professional practice.